Nayhomi25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables: A script that prints all the local and environmental variables and their functions

-6-create_global_variable: A script that creates a new local variable
+6-create_local_variable: A script that creates a new local variable

+7-create_global_variable: A script that creates a new global variable